davidinfosec/Domain-Name-Ninja/README.md

 `python dnn.py -TLD ".com, .net, .org" -sP "myResults" -wlP "myWordLists" -L1 "myList1.txt" -L2 "myList2.txt"`

-This command will run the script with the TLDs '.com', '.net', and '.org', save the generated domain list to the 'myResults' directory, use the wordlists located in the 'myWordLists' directory, and combine the lists 'myList1.txt' and 'myList2.txt'.
+This command will run the script with the TLDs '.com', save the generated domain list to the 'myResults' directory, use the wordlists located in the 'myWordLists' directory, and combine the lists 'myList1.txt' and 'myList2.txt'.

 ## Note